Step by Step: Connect to WordPress Using C#

 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

-To add the secret key edit your wp-config.php file and add a new constant called JWT_AUTH_SECRET_KEY.
+To add the secret key, edit your wp-config.php file and add a new constant called JWT_AUTH_SECRET_KEY.

-define('JWT_AUTH_SECRET_KEY', 'your-top-secrect-key');
+define('JWT_AUTH_SECRET_KEY', 'your-top-secret-key');

-You can generate and use a string from here https://api.wordpress.org/secret-key/1.1/salt/
+You can generate and use a string from here: https://api.wordpress.org/secret-key/1.1/salt/

 You can see all the details from the documentation here.

-2. Install WordPressPCL from Nuget Packages
+2. Install WordPressPCL from NuGet Packages

-Then search WordPressPCL and do a right click on Install.
+Then search WordPressPCL and click Install.

 Install-Package WordPressPCL -Version 1.5.0